 #1: Taper Fade with Voluminous Mini Curls

 Curly hair can be more difficult to find a style that suits.
 This taper fade with voluminous mini curls could be an option for you.
-Low taper curly hair does come in a different range of hair textures, meaning that some fades can be harder to do.
-The difference from straight hair is that it curls as soon as it comes out from the follicle.
-So, keeping it tight with a heavy blend really works.
+Low taper curly hair comes in a different range of hair textures, meaning that some fades can be harder.
+The difference from straight hair is that it curls as soon as it emerges from the follicle.
+So, keeping your taper fade low with a heavy blend works.
 This then appears to have a tidier finish.

 #2: Low Taper with a Square Top